 Description: In this project, you will build a broad-coverage parser.
 You may either build an agenda-driven PCFG parser, or an array-based CKY parser.
-I will first go over the data flow, then describe the support classes that are provided.
+I will first list the data flow, then describe the support classes that are provided.
 You are free to use these classes, or not, as you see fit.

 Currently, files 200 to 2199 of the Treebank are read in as training data, as is standard for this data set.
 Depending on whether you run with -validate or -test, either files 2200 to 2299 are read in (validation), or 2300 to 2399 are read in (test).
 You can look in the data directory if you're curious about the native format of these files, but all I/O is taken care of by the provided code.
-You can always run on fewer training or test files to speed up your preliminary experiments, especially while debugging (where you might first want to train and test on the same, single file, or even just a single tree).
+You can always run on fewer training or test files to speed up your preliminary experiments, especially while debugging (where you might first want to train and test on the same, single file).

-Once the trees are read, the code constructs a BaselineParser, which implements the Parser interface (with only one method: getBestParse()).
+Next, the code constructs a BaselineParser, which implements the Parser interface (with only one method: getBestParse()).
 The parser is then used to predict trees for the sentences in the test set.
 You can control the maximum length of training and testing sentences with the parameters -maxTrainLength and -maxTestLength.
 The standard setup is to train on sentences of all lengths and test on sentences of length less than or equal to 40 words.
-Your final parser should work on sentences of at least length 20 in a reasonable time (5 seconds per 20-word sentence should be achievable without too much optimization; a good research parser will parse a 20 word sentence in more like 0.1 seconds).
+Your final parser should work on sentences of at least length 20 in a reasonable time (5 seconds per 20-word sentence should be achievable without too much optimization; a good research parser will parse 20 word sentences in more like 0.1 seconds).

 This baseline parser is quite terrible - it takes a sentence, tags each word with its most likely tag (i.e. runs a unigram tagger), then looks for that exact tag sequence in the training set.
 If it finds an exact match, it answers with a known parse for that tag sequence.
 If no match is found, it constructs a right-branching tree, with nodes' labels chosen independently, conditioned only on the length of the span of a node.
-This baseline is just a crazy placeholder - you're going to provide a better solution.
+If this seems like a strange way to parse to you, it should.
+You're going to provide a better solution.